Extending Advanced Monitoring

 Muting PubSub+ Insights Monitors for Datadog

 You can mute PubSub+ Insights monitors for Datadog.
-When a PubSub+ Insights monitors is muted, it continues to trigger on alerts and warnings, but it won't send out notifications.
-There are numerous reasons you may want to mute PubSub+ Insights monitors.
-Perhaps you want to be notified at different thresholds than those set by default.
-You clone one of the PubSub+ Insights monitors, set the thresholds you need, and then mute the original, ensuring you only receive notifications from your customized monitor.
+When you mute PubSub+ Insights monitors, they continue to trigger on alerts and warnings, without sending out notifications.
+You may want to mute PubSub+ Insights monitors so you can be notified at different thresholds than those set by default.
+You can clone one of the PubSub+ Insights monitors, set a different threshold, and then mute the original monitor, receiving notifications from your customized monitor only.

-Muting PubSub+ Insights dashboards does not affect Solace's ability to monitor the operation of your services.
-However, a muted PubSub+ Insights dashboards should be configured with caution to avoid missing notifications that are relevant to your monitoring needs.
-You should note that Solace provides some proprietary monitors that may not be mutable directly without having the correct roles and permissions.
+Muting PubSub+ Insights monitors does not affect the ability of Solace to monitor the operation of your services.
+However, practice caution when muting PubSub+ Insights monitors to avoid missing notifications that are relevant to your monitoring needs.
+Solace provides some proprietary monitors that may not be mutable without having the correct roles and permissions.
 You can mute these monitors by scheduling downtime using their monitor tags.
 See Muting Locked PubSub+ Insights Monitors for Datadog Using Downtime for more details.

-2. Select the monitor you want to mute by clicking it in the list.
+2. Select the monitor you want from the list.

 Quickly Mute and Unmute Monitors